Terms of Service

 WE DO NOT WARRANT THAT OUR SERVICE WILL BE UNINTERRUPTED OR FREE OF ERRORS OR OMISSIONS AND WE DO NOT GUARANTEE THE PRIVACY, SECURITY, AUTHENTICITY AND NON-CORRUPTION OF ANY INFORMATION TRANSMITTED THROUGH THIS SERVICE OR THE INTERNET.
 WE SHALL NOT BE RESPONSIBLE FOR ANY DELAYS, ERRORS, FAILURE TO PERFORM, INTERRUPTIONS OR DISRUPTIONS IN THE SOFTWARE OR SERVICES CAUSED BY OR RESULTING FROM FORCE MAJEURE EVENTS, ACTS OF THIRD PARTIES, OMISSIONS OR CONDITIONS BEYOND OUR REASONABLE AND FORSEEABLE CONTROL.

-VIII.
+VII.
 LIMITATIONS OF LIABILITY

-IX.
+VIII.
 SUSPENSION OF SERVICE OR CANCELLATION

 We reserve the right to suspend or cancel your account access if in our reasonable judgment, your account is the source or target of a violation of any of these terms, or for any other situation we deem reasonably necessary.